Skip to content

 When the bride and groom ordered some parents albums, one extra step is to make sure that:

-• All the composition would work for a 8×8 inch size photo-book.
+• All the composition would work for an 8×8 inch size photo-book.

 8/ Best Layout for Layflat Photo Albums

-Quite similar to the editing process for a movie, the arrangement, composition of the photos on the page will create tension and a narrative.
-That’s the part when photography become more than just a keepsake and tell “complex” story.
-That’s the point we become storytellers.
+Quite similar to the editing process for a movie, the arrangement and composition of the photos on the page will create tension and a narrative.
+That’s the part when photography becomes more than just a keepsake and tells a “complex” story.
+That’s when we become storytellers.

 For this step, we remain simple and elegant.
-We avoid any frills effect or superficial decoration.
+We avoid any frilly effects or superficial decoration.

 It’s during this process that we can decide, if needed, to crop an image.

-To perform the compositions we set up some images in big, sometimes covering both pages.
+To perform the compositions, we set up some images big, sometimes covering both pages.

 9/ Send Clients Proofing